guitiorr/Prototype-AI-Sem-3/README.md

 # Disease prediction AI using Streamlit

-This is my final project for my Artificial Intelligence course in my 3rd semester, credits to kaggle dataset
+This is my final project for my Artificial Intelligence course in my 3rd semester, credit to kaggle dataset

 # How to run